microsoft/WhatTheHack/Synapse-WTH/Student/06-new-data.md

 ## Success Criteria
+1. Locate suitable data and implement this analysis.
-1. Add a new data ingestion flow to put yearly population data by country into the data store.
+2. Add a new data ingestion flow to put yearly population data by country into the data store.
-2. Cleanse or transform the data so "country" in the population data and in the powerlifting data can be correlated (i.e. joined).
+3. Cleanse or transform the data so "country" in the population data and in the powerlifting data can be correlated (i.e. joined).
-3. Create a query, view, or dataset that calculates participation rate by country, by year.
+4. Create a query, view, or dataset that calculates participation rate by country, by year.
-4. Add the resulting data to your visualizations from Challenge 3.
+5. Add the resulting data to your visualizations from Challenge 3.

 Bonus
 - Idenfity another country level metric (e.g., GDP, health score, BMI, diet, education) that can be compared to lifter participation to gain insights on growth of the sport.
-- Locate suitable data and implement this analysis.

 ## Learning Resources
 Reference articles: